What is the renewal period for an export licence?

 You need to apply within the renewal period to ensure we have enough time to process your application before the licence expires.

-For more information, go to Renew or vary a meat export licence.
+For more information, go to Renew or vary a meat or livestock export licence.

 You do not have to use the Export Service

-Using the Export Service provides a simpler, faster way to apply for, renew, vary or cancel meat export licences.
+Using the Export Service provides a simpler, faster way to apply for, renew, vary or cancel meat and livestock export licences.
 It is not mandatory though.

-You have the option to use the Export Service or follow the existing process to submit a PDF application form.
-To request the PDF form, email exportmeatlicensing@aff.gov.au.
+You have the option to use the Export Service or submit a PDF application form.
+To request the PDF form, for meat email exportmeatlicensing@aff.gov.au or for livestock email livestock@aff.gov.au.